-There are as many treatment options as there are veterinarians.
+There are almost as many treatment options as there are veterinarians.
 These options range from doing nothing to medicine to surgery.
 It is worth considering the pro and cons of a few of these options:

-Surgery (many different versions): The hematoma is immediately resolved because the pocket is eliminated, and the chance of it refilling is very slim.
+SURGERY (MANY DIFFERENT VERSIONS): The hematoma is immediately resolved because the pocket is eliminated, and the chance of it refilling is very slim.
 Any type of ear hematoma surgery requires general anesthesia, and is somewhat costly.
 Patients are usually uncomfortable for a week or two afterward, even with proper pain medication, and some of them require bandaging.
 Some patients heal very well, only to have the hematoma recurr.

-A special note about laser therapy: Laser therapy is the application of laser light to body tissues.
+A SPECIAL NOTE ABOUT LASER THERAPY: Laser therapy is the application of laser light to body tissues.
 It promotes healing in a variety of ways.
 The therapy requires a special laser instrument.
 It is not painful (human patients typically report it feels good, and many dogs and cats act as though it does) and each session only takes a few minutes.
 It appears that laser therapy will speed the resolution of ear hematomas for some patients.

 We do not recommend surgery or aspirating for most patients; we reserve these treatments for patients that are significantly uncomfortable because of the hematoma.

 For most patients we start medical treatment with anti-inflammatory medication and laser therapy, and without surgery or aspiration.
 If the pet becomes uncomfortable during this treatment we will re-consider surgery or aspiration.

 We evaluate every patient individually; some pets benefit from diagnostic tests for and treatment of underlying skin problems.